nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Prerequisites: List of applications is displayed through means like `list` or `sort`.

 1. Test case 1: `find r/SWE`<br>
    Expected: Finds all the applications with the role containing SWE.
-The number of applications found is shown in the status message.
+The number of applications found is shown in the Command Result Box.

 2. Test case 2: `find c/Google`<br>
    Expected: Finds all the applications with the company name containing Google.
-The number of applications found is shown in the status message.
+The number of applications found is shown in the Command Result Box.

 3. Test case 3: `find s/Offered`<br>
    Expected: Finds all the applications with the `Offered` status.
-The number of applications found is shown in the status message.
+The number of applications found is shown in the Command Result Box.

 4. Test case 4: `find r/SWE c/Google s/Offered`<br>
    Expected: Finds all the applications with the role of `SWE`, company name containing `Google` and `Offered` status.
-Number of applications found is shown in the status message.
+Number of applications found is shown in the Command Result Box.

 5. Test case 5: `find`<br>
    Expected: No application is found.
-Invalid command error is shown in the status message.
+Invalid command error is shown in the Command Result Box.
 Status bar remains the same, with the input command highlighted in red.

 ### Help